top of page

 Photo by Alive Coverage

-The main stages have pits in front of them that offer the best "seats" in the house.
-After every act, the pits are emptied and refilled with a limited amount of people who are waiting in line.
-If you're especially excited for a particular performer, the pit is the place to be during the show.
-During the day, there are two lines forming outside the What stage.
-One line is the pit line for the next act, and one line is an all-day pit line for the headliner.
+Watching from the pits isn't essential, and it's certainly not the only way to have a good time.
+But if you have one act you're just dying to see, it might help to know what to expect.
+Basically, the two main stages - Which and What - have pits at the front that are emptied after each show.
+Before the next act, they're refilled with a limited amount of people from the line.
+Throughout the day, there are actually two lines along the What stage.
+One line is the pit line for the next act, and the other is an all-day pit line for the headliner.
 The headliner typically has a line on both sides of the pit, whereas the line for the next act is usually only on one side.
 What time to get in line depends on which act you are interested in seeing,

 If you're hoping to "ride the rails" for the headlining act, you should get in the pit line as early as possible.
-The field in front of the stage opens an hour before the first act, and my husband and I waited for 11 hours once for Eminem.
-If you're a fan of a smaller act, you should arrive about two hours early.
+The main stage field opens an hour before the first act, allowing dedicated fans to wait from afternoon to night.
+If you're interested in a smaller act, you should arrive about two hours early.

 Kid with a lantern